scipy-conference/scipy_proceedings/papers/ian_henriksen/cython_blas_lapack_api.rst

 In spite of the large number of tools for automatically wrapping low-level libraries, interfacing with low-level languages can still present a significant challenge.
 If the poorly-performing code requires any third party algorithms, developers are faced with the daunting task of rewriting their algorithms to interface with completely different packages and adding large dependencies on existing low-level libraries.
-Adding additional low-level dependencies to an existing project can complicate the build process and expose the project to a much wider variety of bugs.
+Adding these dependencies to an existing project can complicate the build process and expose the project to a much wider variety of bugs.
 When distributing code meant to work reliably with a variety of compilers in a variety of environments, low-level dependencies can become a never-ending source of trouble for developers.
-The situation is further complicated by the fact that, currently, each Python module must shoulder the burden of distributing the low-level libraries it uses.
+These problems are only made worse by the fact that, currently, each Python module must shoulder the burden of distributing or finding the libraries it uses.

-For example, consider the case of a simple tridiagonal solve.
+For example, consider the case of a simple tridiagonal matrix solve.
-This can be done easily within Python.
+This sort of solve can be done easily within Python.

 .. code-block:: python